Lake Winnipegosis: Communities

 The communities of Winnipegosis, Camperville, Pine Creek, Duck Bay, Salt Point and Meadow Portage are south of Birch Island while Shoal River, Pelican Rapids, Dawson Bay and Denbeigh Point are to the north of the island.

 Fisheries

-The lake supports a commercial fishery of walleye and other freshwater species.
+The lake is classified as a multi-use fishery which supports Indigenous domestic harvest, commercial fishery of walleye and other freshwater species, and recreational angling.
 Northern pike and mullet together now account for over 80 percent of its commercial fishing.